All sporting organisations

 Promoting good practice

-can arouse strong emotions in those facing such a situation.
-It is important to understand these feelings and not allow them
+abuse, can arouse strong emotions in those facing such a situation.
+It is important to understand these feelings and not allow

-the home, school and the sporting environment.
-Some individuals will actively seek employment or voluntary work with young
+including the home, school and the sporting environment.
+Some individuals will actively seek employment or voluntary work

-people in order to harm them.
-A coach, instructor, teacher, official or volunteer will have regular contact with young people
+with young people in order to harm them.
+A coach, instructor, teacher, official or volunteer will have regular contact with

-and be an important link in identifying cases where they need protection.
-All suspicious cases of poor practice should be
+young people and be an important link in identifying cases where they need protection.
+All suspicious cases of poor practice

-child abuse outside the sporting environment, sport can play a crucial role in improving the child’s self-esteem.
-In
+to child abuse outside the sporting environment, sport can play a crucial role in improving the child’s self-esteem.

 Good practice guidelines

-demonstrate exemplary behaviour in order to promote childrens welfare and reduce the likelihood of allegations being made.
+be encouraged to demonstrate exemplary behaviour in order to promote childrens welfare and reduce the likelihood of allegations

 - Making sport fun, enjoyable and promoting fair play.